-The Lexington Park Rotary Foundation & The Charitable Projects Lane
+The Charitable Projects Lane

 Rotary's Community Service Lane (aka Charitable Lane) is one of the key lanes of service in Rotary.
 Rotary International is renowned not only for its global services, but for working at the community level.
 The Rotary Club of Lexington Park honors that tradition.